Chapter 8: Missions

 Caileagh was in her seventeenth year.
 Obeying her mother, she’d drunk a potion and climbed upon the stone altar.

 “My guiding spirit has led us to a boy,” Farina explained.
-“You’ll teach him the ways of the Warrior, then marry him.
+“You’ll teach him the ways of the Warrior and marry him.
 Together, you will rule all for the God of this Age.”

 Her mother then sacrificed the last of Caileagh’s innocence.